Experienced Portland Oregon Dog Bite Lawyer

 Legal Rights of Dog Bite Victims in Oregon

-In Oregon, victims of dog bites have the right to seek legal recourse for their injuries.
-Under Oregon law, pet owners can be held liable for damages caused by their dog’s attack on another person.
+Pet owners can be held liable for damages caused by their dog’s attack on another person.
 This includes medical expenses, lost wages, pain and suffering, and other related costs.

 In order to successfully pursue a legal action against a pet owner for a dog bite injury, the victim must be able to prove that the pet owner was negligent in some way.
-This could include failing to properly restrain or train their animal, or failing to warn the victim of any known aggressive tendencies.

 How Long Do I Have to File a Dog Bite Claim in Oregon?

 Under Oregon law, victims of dog bite injuries have two years from the date of the incident to file a claim against the responsible party.
-This is known as the “statute of limitations” and it applies to both civil court cases and insurance claims.
+This is known as the “Statute of Limitations” and it applies to both civil court cases and insurance claims.

 Contact Our Experienced Portland and Multnomah County Dog Bite Lawyers Today!

 If you or a loved one has been the victim, it is important to take action immediately.
 The experienced dog bite lawyers at Goldberg & Loren are here to help with your dog bite claim.
-Our personal injury lawyers have a long history of successfully representing victims of animal attacks in Oregon and will fight to ensure that you receive the compensation you deserve for your injuries.

 Sources: